How Devils Got Their Horns

 The librarian remembered, with perfect clarity, the moment it happened.
 The librarian, with perfect clarity, remembered everything: its moment of origin, the filling of the seas, the taste of Earth’s inaugural spring, and this, its first clumsy kiss with grief.

-Their wings swept lazily as their bodies buoyed, their heads angled toward the sound as it settled unevenly into the street.
-The crack became a rattle, no more than a stomp at first.
-It deepened as moments passed, rolling out like a wave, and in its wake there came a great buckling.
-A fracture reached through the city, branching greedily, and everything it touched fell away.
+All of them were frozen and hovering.
+Their wings swept lazily as their bodies buoyed, heads angled toward the sound that was settling unevenly into the street.
+The crack became a rattle, no more than a stomp at first, but it deepened as moments passed, rolling out like a wave.

-It meant to save the treasures, to bundle them up and wing them away, but as it flew, it heard something call its name.
 The voice bounded through the catastrophe, its precious lilt one that the librarian could've distinguished among the roar of thousands.
-It belonged to its friend, the finest singer of all Heaven’s Host.
+It belonged to its friend, its brother, its most favorite other: the finest singer of all Heaven’s Host.

 Its friend's cry was ragged.
 Its friend was in pain.